Which Way Should We Go?

 As unpopular as it is, this what Christians have always believed.
 Jesus made it very clear that there was only one path, one road, that will take us to God.
 He taught that there was an ultimate Truth.
 In fact, he said that he was the Truth (John 14:6).
 In that verse, Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father but by me.”

 Again, I understand this goes against the grain of a culture that does not believe in an ultimate truth.
 The Christian Church is attacked as being bigoted, mean-spirited, narrow-minded, close-minded, etc. At the same time, mainstream, orthodox Christianity has maintained the same basic theology for the last 2000 years.
-We are not going to let culture tell us what we should believe or practice.
+We are not going to let culture tell us what we should believe or practice when we have the eternal Word of God showing us the way.

 For sure, we Christians need to work hard to package our message in grace and love, or as Paul said, “seasoned with salt.”
 And, let’s get rid of the angry Christian stereotype.
 We should share the message of the Gospel boldly and in a vibrant and attractive manner.
 But let’s never apologize for the Truth that has changed our lives and still has the power to transform people and nations.

-Annie and I are serving the Lord in the United States and in South America.
+Annie and I are serving the Lord in the United States, South America, and India.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!